elgarcito/hardwarestore1/README.md

 Log messages to the console, file.

-* All messages that are not a white line are LOGGER.info() or LOGGER.error type.
+* All messages that are not a white line are LOGGER.info() or LOGGER.error() type and saved in HardwareStore.log .This is due to the implementation of log4j.
+The log4j2.xml is in the resources folder.

 ### 02/11/2023